samuelmui8/pern-auth/README.md

 - ✅ PostgreSQL database for data management
 - ✅ Password hashing for secure storage of user credentials using bcrypt
 - ✅ Environment variable management using `.env` file for sensitive information, such as JWT secret key
-- ✅ Comprehensive unit and integration tests for backend API endpoints and frontend components
+- ✅ Comprehensive unit and integration tests for backend API endpoints (92% Code Coverage) and frontend components
 - ✅ Containerization using Docker for ease of depolyment and scalability
 - ✅ Persistent data storage using Docker volumes

 ## Prerequisites
 - **Docker**: Docker must be installed on your machine.
 If you don't have it, you can download it from [here](https://www.docker.com/products/docker-desktop)
-- **PostgreSQL** (optional): If you want to run the backend tests, you need to have PostgreSQL installed on your machine, with psql confiured in your PATH.
+- **PostgreSQL** (optional): If you want to run the backend tests, you need to have PostgreSQL installed on your machine, with psql configured in your PATH.
 You can download it from [here](https://www.postgresql.org/download/)

 ## Running the app
 1. Clone the repository